Registration & Guidelines for Use

 Once the research account is set up, you may request materials online from any computer, whether in the reference room or offsite.
 Requested materials that are available will be paged by collections staff and brought to researchers in the reading room.

-On your first visit, researchers should proceed to the reference desk on level 2B of the Carl A. Kroch Library to confirm their registration and present photo identification.
+On your first visit, researchers should proceed to the reference desk on level 2B of the Carl A. Kroch Library to confirm their registration, present photo identification, and to be photographed for our records.
 Your registration will be valid for a year; after that, you will be prompted to renew it the next time you use the collections.